 Beyond your education, the NFPA recommends that you complete a certifying examination to receive your paralegal certification through any one of several professional organizations, including:

 National Association of Legal Assistants (NALA)

 NALS - The Association for Legal Professionals

 American Alliance of Paralegals (AAPI)

-Certain states, including Texas and North Carolina, also have state-specific certification programs.
-Remember, these certifications are completely voluntary—there are no standardized regulations for becoming a paralegal.
-However, passing one of these certification exams indicates that you are knowledgeable in these matters and well prepared to become an impactful force in your employer’s organization.
-It is important to note that the NALA, while not a legal requisite, does put forth a series of minimum qualifications that many employers use as a rubric in assessing a paralegal’s preparedness.
-These qualifications are intended to demonstrate, both to the attorney and to the public, that you have a formal legal education and have received broad exposure to the principles and issues you may encounter on the job.
+While not a legal requisite, NALA does suggest minimum qualifications that many employers use as a rubric in assessing a paralegal’s preparedness.
+These qualifications are intended to demonstrate, both to the attorney and to the public, that you have a formal legal education and have received broad exposure to the principles and issues you may encounter as a paralegal.

-You can choose to opt into one (or several) of these certifications, but doing so may significantly improve your competitive advantage.
-Each of these certifications has its own criteria for continuing education and renewal, so it is important to choose one that best aligns with your goals.
-These requisite criteria can include:
+Each certification has its own criteria for continuing education and renewal, so it is important to choose one that best aligns with your goals.

 While the idea of six months of working experience may feel daunting to a new or recent graduate, most accredited degree programs provide internship experience to their students.
 This internship experience proves invaluable to applying theoretical knowledge to a practical setting, demonstrating your understanding of legal precepts and your ability to function as a real-world paralegal.